chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 ### Dinner
 - Protein option: 8 oz salmon fillet (occasionally alternative meat/fish).
 Salmon broiled in the oven is a great option, but I've also sometimes been using the grill in cases of laziness.
 - Vegetables: Steam half a bag of frozen vegetables
-- Rice: On salmon days I sometimes eat rice.
+- Rice: I eat rice on Friday nights and occasionally on other days.
 I hate the cleanup value of cooking rice in a pot.
 Alternatives are microwaveable bags, boilable bags, and rice cookers.
 I think the ease of microwaveable makes that my favorite current option for efficiency, while the rice cooker is probably the best quality.
 - Total cooking/prep time is about 10 minutes, longer if including oven heat-up time

 ### Snacks that I like
 - Nuts: I like raw almonds and Brazil nuts.
 I try to avoid the carb-heavy ones like cashews since almonds are better anyway.
 - Carrots: My addiction.
 I think these are the perfect snack.
 Maybe too perfect.
 I can only stop when I see my face turning orange.
-- 85%+ dark chocolate: Apparently the minimum acceptable level health-wise, which makes sense because it has about the minimum level of taste-goodness as well
+- 85%+ dark chocolate: Apparently the minimum acceptable level health-wise, which makes sense because it has about the minimum level of taste-acceptability as well.
+I did an overly complicated computation that concluded that I should eat this only when avocado is not available.
-- Good fruit (berries): Good snack/dessert option.
+- Good fruit (berries): Good snack/dessert option/carrot alternative.
 I usually get when on sale.
 - Less good fruit (apples, bananas, grapes, oranges): Good for post-workout situations
-- Avocado: Great fat source, but difficult to deal with the erratic quality differences and ripeness issues!
-- Soup/bone broth: Low experience with this
+- Soup/bone broth: Low experience with this, but supposed to be excellent

 ### What about restaurants?
 I went through a phase of being into restaurants, but now find that I prefer the norm to be eating a high quality meal at home, and to let randomness dictate when restaurants happen.
 I think for most people, this will happen plenty (family/friend events, celebration meals, meals when traveling, etc.).